jjmschofield/arch-patterns/pagination/README.md

 ## Cursor
 ### TLDR;
-Provides an encoded cursor to page through results - handling problems of `offset` and `page` strategies for large records sets scale.
+Provides an encoded cursor to page through results - handling problems of `offset` and `page` strategies for large records sets at scale.

-Provides a stable sort using `createdAt` and `id` fields, granting support for ordering by non-unique fields.

-Cursor is in the form of a Base64 encoded JSON object.

 ### Calling